ElijahHub/ElijahHub/README.md

 <h1 align="center">Hi 👋, I'm Elijah Digital Craftsman (Developer)</h1>
-<h3 align="center">I'm a full-stack developer dedicated to constructing a secure digital landscape from the ground up.
+<h3 align="justify">I'm a full-stack developer dedicated to constructing a secure digital landscape from the ground up.
 Every project is built with a security-first mindset—from strategic planning and secure design to robust implementation and ongoing maintenance.
 My commitment to best practices in cybersecurity ensures that every solution not only meets real-world needs but also keeps data and user privacy safeguarded against evolving threats.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=elijahhub&label=Profile%20views&color=0e75b6&style=flat" alt="elijahhub" /> </p>